chelsea-hansen/RSV-Interventions/README.md

  - The amplitude of seasonal forcing
  - The timing/phase of seasonal forcing
  - The duration of transplacental immunity
- - The relative risk of hospitalization among infants protected by transplacental immunity
+ - The relative risk of hospitalization given infection among infants protected by transplacental immunity
  - The number of weekly external introductions of infection (seeding)
  - The proportion of infections leading to a reported RSV hospitalization in seniors
    - The proportion of infections leading to hospitalizations in the 1-4yrs age group is set to the same value as the proportion in adults 65+ yrs (van Boven et al. "Estimating Transmission Parameters for Respiratory Syncytial Virus and Predicting the Impact of Maternal and Pediatric Vaccination."
 JID.
 2020.)